mgk2014/PCMLAI-CAPSTONE2/README.md

 The original data set comprises of 13 million pieces of evidence across 33 entity types, covering 1.6 million alerts and 1 million annotated incidents with triage labels from customers over a two-week period.
 The dataset is built from telemetry from 6100 organizations, using 9100 unique detectors.
 All data was anonymized.
 The data is available on Kaggle at https://www.kaggle.com/datasets/Microsoft/microsoft-security-incident-prediction

 More information on how this data was prepared, alerts were corelated into incidents, can be found in this whitepaper: https://arxiv.org/abs/2407.09017.
-The scope of the initiative was much larger - co-relate alerts into incidents events, predict triage grades predict a remediation action and suggest similar incidents.
+The scope of the initiative was much larger - co-relate alerts into incidents, predict triage grades, predict remediation action and suggest similar incidents.
 The focus of my analysis is alert level triage prediction only.
 It does not make any specific inferences aggregated at the incident level.
 Also considering the compute restrictions on a personal laptop this analysis is restricted to 150K train / 150K test samples selected at random.
 Both train/test data sets were stratified to have an equal distribution across BP, FP and TP classes.

 ### Jupyter Notebook